emilyau1-ui/jpc_hubspot_analysis_final.ipynb/README (1).md

 # JPC HubSpot Contact Analysis

 This notebook analyzes an exported HubSpot contact dataset for Justin Panzer Consulting (JPC), a boutique B2B marketing consultancy.
 The goal is to use existing CRM data to identify patterns in contact engagement, pipeline movement, and customer conversion.
-Findings are meant to support recommendations around follow-up prioritization and pipeline management.
+Findings are meant to support recommendations around follow up prioritization and pipeline management.

 ---

 ## Libraries Used

-- pandas — loading, cleaning, filtering, and grouping the contact data
+- pandas: loading, cleaning, filtering, and grouping the contact data
-- matplotlib.pyplot — creating bar charts and histograms
+- matplotlib.pyplot: creating bar charts and histograms

 Both libraries are available by default in Google Colab.